Red Hat Insights Remediations Guide

 [root]# rhc connect

-You can remediate issues on Satellite-managed content hosts remotely from the Insights for Red Hat Enterprise Linux user interface in the Red Hat Hybrid Cloud Console.
-Remote remediation from Insights requires that your first configure the Cloud Connector plugin on the Satellite Server.
+You can remediate issues on Satellite-managed content hosts remotely from the Insights for Red Hat Enterprise Linux UI in the Red Hat Hybrid Cloud Console.
+Remote remediation from Insights requires that you first configure the Cloud Connector plugin on the Satellite Server.

 Important

-If you want to manage and execute host remediations completely from the Satellite web console, then you do not need to enable the Cloud Connector plugin.
+If you want to manage and execute host remediations entirely from the Satellite web console, you do not need to enable the Cloud Connector plugin.

 The following prerequisites are comprehensive for Satellite Server configuration: